What is a real estate development proforma?

 Construction loan - used to fund construction or refurbishment costs.

 Mezzanine Loan - underpins construction loan in case there is not enough equity to cover construction costs.

 Order of Draws

-In Lead Developer+, you can select the order to utilise various funding sources to fund the development costs.
-The Developer's (GP) equity is utilised; first, LP second, Mezzanine loan comes in third.
-And finally, when all these sources are exhausted, construction loan will be utilised last.
+In Lead Developer+, you can select the order to utilize various funding sources to fund the development costs.
+The Developer's (GP) equity is utilized; first, LP second, Mezzanine loan comes in third.
+And finally, when all these sources are exhausted, construction loan will be utilized last.

 Permanent Loan - pays out the construction loan based on operating income from leased units.